Application Period

 Deadlines and Other Dates

-• Applications will be accepted starting September 27, 2023.
-There is a $35 non-refundable application fee.
+• Applications are now being accepted.
+There is a $50 non-refundable application fee.

 • Interviews will be scheduled shortly after the final application deadline.
-This year’s interviews will be Saturday, December 2and Sunday, December 3.
+This year’s interviews will be Saturday, December 7 and Sunday, December 8, 2024.

 Summary Calendar